infrafast/piwebpool/README.md

     /etc/php5/(cli+apache)/php.ini
         Add extension=lua.so to php.ini file
         find "Dynamic Extensions" and add extension=lua.so

-        /etc/init.d/apache2 restart
+5) it is advised to reboot your rasp to check everything is ok or alternatively restart all services /etc/init.d/apache2 restart

-5) it is advised to reboot your rasp to check everything is ok
+    /etc/init.d/ssmtp restart

 Options:
 --------